 - Proline 1504 mg

 - Serine 1298 mg

 - Threonine 1622 mg

 - Tyrosine 855 mg

 - Valine 1445 mg

 The combination of pea and brown rice protein makes Gainful’s dairy-free option a complete protein.
-Both whey and pea protein are similar in terms of their impact on muscle growth and exercise capacity.
+Both whey and pea proteins are similar in terms of their impact on muscle growth and exercise capacity.
 The drawback of the pea and brown rice protein blend is although it mixes decently enough, it has a chalkier consistency than whey.

 Gainful’s Ingredients and their Potential Benefits